PRETgroup/easy-rte/README.md

 * The ab5 example can be generated using `make c_enf PROJECT=ab5`.
 * The robotable example can be generated using `make c_enf PROJECT=robotable`.
 * You can also generate Verilog enforcers by using `make verilog_enf PROJECT=ab5`, for example.
 The Verilog enforcers are a little trickier to use, and require I/O connections to be provided to them.
 They do not embed a function call to the controller inside.
+* If you are interested in using the model checkers:
+  * Obtain CBMC (C model checker) by running `sudo apt install cbmc`.
+Website here: https://www.cprover.org/cbmc/
+  * Obtain EBMC (Verilog model checker) by going to website https://www.cprover.org/ebmc/

 ## Example of Use (AB5)

 Imagine a function which inputs boolean `A` and outputs boolean `B`.